Retrofit Strategy: A Whole-House Way of Thinking

 What retrofit thinking is, and what it is not

-Retrofit is not about adding technology to a house.
+Retrofit is not about adding technology for its own sake.

 Retrofit thinking is professional judgement applied to existing buildings.
 It focuses on how heat, air, and moisture move through a house today, and how proposed changes are likely to affect that behaviour.